-Correlation Between Angel Oak and Kentucky Tax
+Correlation Between Angel Oak and Kentucky Tax-free

 Specify exactly 2 symbols:

-Can any of the company-specific risk be diversified away by investing in both Angel Oak and Kentucky Tax at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Angel Oak and Kentucky Tax into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Angel Oak and Kentucky Tax-free at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Angel Oak and Kentucky Tax-free into the same portfolio, which is an essential part of the fundamental portfolio management process.

 Correlation Coefficient

-The 3 months correlation between Angel and Kentucky is 0.7.
+The 3 months correlation between Angel and Kentucky is 0.92.
 Overlapping area represents the amount of risk that can be diversified away by holding Angel Oak Ultrashort and Kentucky Tax Free Short To Med in the same portfolio, assuming nothing else is changed.
 The correlation between historical prices or returns on Kentucky Tax Free and Angel Oak is a relative statistical measure of the degree to which these equity instruments tend to move together.
-The correlation coefficient measures the extent to which returns on Angel Oak Ultrashort are associated (or correlated) with Kentucky Tax.
+The correlation coefficient measures the extent to which returns on Angel Oak Ultrashort are associated (or correlated) with Kentucky Tax-free.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Kentucky Tax Free has no effect on the direction of Angel Oak i.e., Angel Oak and Kentucky Tax go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Kentucky Tax Free has no effect on the direction of Angel Oak i.e., Angel Oak and Kentucky Tax-free go up and down completely randomly.

-Assuming the 90 days horizon Angel Oak is expected to generate 1.91 times less return on investment than Kentucky Tax.
-But when comparing it to its historical volatility, Angel Oak Ultrashort is 2.36 times less risky than Kentucky Tax.
-It trades about 0.22 of its potential returns per unit of risk.
-Kentucky Tax Free Short To Medium is currently generating about 0.18 of returns per unit of risk over similar time horizon.
-If you would invest 514.00 in Kentucky Tax Free Short To Medium on December 4, 2024 and sell it today you would earn a total of 2.00 from holding Kentucky Tax Free Short To Medium or generate 0.39% return on investment over 90 days.
+Assuming the 90 days horizon Angel Oak Ultrashort is expected to generate 0.98 times more return on investment than Kentucky Tax-free.
+However, Angel Oak Ultrashort is 1.02 times less risky than Kentucky Tax-free.
+It trades about 0.24 of its potential returns per unit of risk.
+Kentucky Tax Free Short To Medium is currently generating about 0.13 per unit of risk.
+If you would invest 970.00 in Angel Oak Ultrashort on December 29, 2024 and sell it today you would earn a total of 14.00 from holding Angel Oak Ultrashort or generate 1.44% return on investment over 90 days.

 Time Period3 Months [change]